xiyuanbao/kgb/content/authors/wnewsome/_index.md

 ---

-Wenbo Xu received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni atUniversity of Michigan-Ann Arbor.
+William H. Newsome received his PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni at University of Michigan-Ann Arbor.
+He was also Carolina's postdoc in 2011.